@overlastic/react

 const { visible, confirm, cancel } = useDisclosure({

-// Pass props to the hooks for processing
+// Pass props to the hook for handling

 props